blueSparrow2000/GOEC/README.md

 ![interface](../main/images/commands.png)

-** If 'Invalid Python interpreter selected ...' message comes out, click on 'Configure Python interpreter'!
+** If 'Invalid Python interpreter selected ...' message comes out, click on 'Configure Python interpreter' and add one!
 Any interpreter of Python version greater or equal to 3.7 is ok.

 ## Interface